 This course is the professional component of the capstone experience in the Communication Department.
 The course provides students with a work/skill development opportunity to practice communication theory and skills in a real work setting.
 Students also keep a journal reflecting on their experiences and complete mid-and end-of-semester self-evaluations.
-The internship itself, the weekly seminar, and its assignments constitute the COM400 Field Experience, a four-credit course.
+The internship itself for 150 plus hours per week, the weekly seminar, and its assignments constitute the principle of the course.